JacobPulk/art/README.md

 The program can produce a wide diversity of images.
 Usage could be compared to bushwacking through a jungle of unpleasant outputs to find aesthetically fruitful areas.

-The intention is for it to be reasonable to say that this program generates its outputs "by itself".
-Your choices ultimately nudge the outputs toward your aesthetics, but only in an abstract, indirect, and probabilistic way.
+This program generates its outputs "by itself".
+As a user, your choices do nudge the outputs toward your aesthetics, but only in an abstract, indirect, and probabilistic way.

 The mechanism behind the program is intended to be "simple" and "general".